 In 1912, the national guard was created as a rural police force in El Salvador.

-In 1915, the Legislative Assembly passed a law which officially stated that the country's name should be rendered as the definite form El Salvador.
+In 1915, the Legislative Assembly passed a law which officially stated that the country's name should be rendered as the definite form El Salvador ('The Saviour').

-The capital San Salvador suffered heavy damage in the 1919 tremor.
+The capital San Salvador suffered heavy damage from tremors in 1919.

 In December 1930, Farabundo Martí was once again exiled because of his popularity among the nation's poor.

-On March 1, 1931, Arturo Araujo came to power in what was considered the country's first freely contested election.
+On March 1, 1931, Arturo Araujo came to power in what was considered El Salvador's first freely contested election.

-In December 1931, a coup d'état was organized by junior officers and led by Martínez in El Salvador.
+In December 1931, a coup d'état was organized by junior officers and led by Martínez, overthrowing President Araujo.

-In November 1950, El Salvador supported the Tibetan Government's appeal to the UN regarding the annexation of Tibet by China.
+In November 1950, El Salvador supported an appeal before the General Assembly of the United Nations to stop the annexation of Tibet by the People's Republic of China.

-In 1958, the legislature reaffirmed the country's name as El Salvador with another law.
+With another law passed in 1958, the legislature reaffirmed the country's name as El Salvador.

-The Christian Democratic Party (PDC) and the National Conciliation Party (PCN) were active in Salvadoran politics from 1960.
+From 1960, The Christian Democratic Party (PDC) and the National Conciliation Party (PCN) were active in Salvadoran politics.

-From 1964, José Napoleón Duarte was the mayor of San Salvador.
+From 1964, PDC leader José Napoleón Duarte was the mayor of San Salvador.

-Until 1970, José Napoleón Duarte was the mayor of San Salvador.
+Until 1970, PDC leader José Napoleón Duarte was the mayor of San Salvador.

 In 1976, the Estadio Cuscatlán in San Salvador opened.
-It has a seating capacity of 53,400, making it the largest stadium in Central America and the Caribbean.
+It seats 53,400, making it the largest stadium in Central America and the Caribbean.

 By October 1979, the Carter administration decided that El Salvador needed regime change.

-In 1979, Duarte returned to El Salvador to enter politics after working on projects in Venezuela as an engineer.
+Duarte returned to El Salvador in 1979 to enter politics after working on projects in Venezuela.

-In 1979, the Salvadoran Civil War began, fought between the military-led government backed by the United States, and a coalition of left-wing guerrilla groups due to persistent socioeconomic inequality and civil unrest.
+In 1979, the Salvadoran Civil War began, fought between the military-led government backed by the United States and a coalition of left-wing guerrilla groups.

 In October 1980, several major guerrilla groups of the Salvadoran left formed the Farabundo Martí National Liberation Front, or FMLN.

-The capital San Salvador suffered heavy damage in the 1982 tremor.
+The capital San Salvador suffered heavy damage from tremors in 1982.

 The 1983 constitution has the highest legal authority in the country.

-From 1989, Salvadorans favored the Nationalist Republican Alliance (ARENA), voting in ARENA presidents in every election until 2009.
+From 1989, Salvadorans favoured the Nationalist Republican Alliance (ARENA), voting in ARENA presidents in every election until 2009.

-In 1989, during the height of the civil war, Jesuit priests and professors Ignacio Ellacuría, Ignacio Martín-Baró, and Segundo Montes were murdered by the Salvadoran Army.
+In 1989, Jesuit priests and professors Ignacio Ellacuría, Ignacio Martín-Baró, and Segundo Montes were murdered by the Salvadoran Army during the height of the civil war.

-In January 1992, the government of El Salvador and the FMLN signed peace agreements in Chapultepec Castle, Mexico, ending the 12-year civil war.
-The signing was attended by U.N. dignitaries and representatives of the international community.
+In January 1992, the government of El Salvador and the FMLN signed peace agreements brokered by the United Nations, ending the 12-year civil war.
+The event was held at Chapultepec Castle in Mexico.

-In September 1992, a 10% value-added tax (IVA in Spanish) was implemented in El Salvador.
+In September 1992, El Salvador implemented a 10% value-added tax (IVA in Spanish).

 In 1992, the Salvadoran Civil War ended with the Chapultepec Peace Accords, establishing a multiparty constitutional republic.

-In 1993, the Commission on the Truth delivered its findings reporting human rights violations during the conflict.
-Five days later in 1993, the Salvadoran legislature passed an amnesty law for all acts of violence during the period.
+In 1993, the Commission on the Truth for El Salvador delivered its findings reporting human rights violations on both sides of the conflict.
+Five days later the Salvadoran legislature passed an amnesty law for all acts of violence during the period in 1993.

 After 1996, El Salvador's GDP grew at an annual rate that averaged 3.2% real growth.